 Here are 10 novels off the top of my head that prove prologue critics wrong.
 I’m sure there are many others I haven’t read.
 How about you?
-Share your favorite novel with a prologue; leave a comment below.
+Share your favorite novel with a prologue; leave me a comment.

 In addition to the abovementioned novels, there are two books I love with short text that could be considered a prologue— “The Joy Luck Club” by Amy Tan (one page of italicized text) and “The Lovely Bones” by Alice Sebold (half page).